Completed October 2021

 Cunninghame Housing Association in Partnership with Dumfries and Galloway Council

-Collective Architecture have approached the development with a dual strategy for stitching into the existing settlement; completing the urban edge of the townscape and forming a new sweeping crescent to maximise the opportunities to create a shared surface street space within the heart of the site.
-The proposed layout seeks to fill the gaps in the currently fragmented urban edge of Glasgow Road through the introduction of a series of terraced blocks.
-The development also acts to complete Dryfe Road up to the new Lockerbie Academy/Primary School campus through the introduction of two new semi-detached blocks, which respond to the scale and character of their neighbours.
-The creation of the new crescent street through the centre of the site will provide elongated, long views and offers up the opportunity for future pedestrian connections through to the adjacent Lockerbie Old School.
-This adjoining site is currently the subject of a community asset transfer, with the local community looking to develop the existing buildings for new public uses.
+Our team approached the development with a dual strategy of stitching into the existing settlement; completing the urban edge of the townscape and forming a new sweeping crescent to maximise a shared street space at the heart of the site.
+The layout fills the gaps in the previously fragmented urban edge of Glasgow Road, through the introduction of a series of terraced blocks.
+The development completes Dryfe Road up to the new Lockerbie Academy and Primary School campus through the introduction of two new semi-detached blocks, which respond to the scale and character of their neighbours.
+The creation of the new crescent street at the centre of the site provides elongated, long views and pedestrian connections through to the adjacent former Victorian school, which will be developed for new community uses.

-The buildings look to complement the existing context through the use of a respectful material palette which reflects the local use of stone and slate, whilst utilising contemporary building technologies.
-A single, red, facing brick has been selected to closely reflect the local Locharbriggs sandstone and affords an opportunity to create architecture with a sense of weight and permanence that is appropriate to the richness of the stone-built context.
+The buildings complement the existing context using a balanced material palette which reflects the local use of stone and slate, whilst utilising contemporary building technologies.
+A single, red, facing brick was used to closely reflect the local Locharbriggs sandstone and affords an opportunity to create homes with a sense of weight and permanence that are appropriate to the richness of the stone-built counterparts.
 A strong sense of depth is created by bays and porches, whilst overhanging eaves emphasise the vernacular forms and change the buildings character depending on the time of day, month and year.